Fatty liver disease and keto: 5 things to know

 Eventually, about 20% of NASH cases may progress to cirrhosis — end-stage, irreversible liver disease that usually results in liver failure.

 While only a portion of all NAFLD cases progress to NASH and then cirrhosis, non-progressing NAFLD can still be a health problem.
-NAFLD has been linked to increased risk of heart disease and type 2 diabetes.6
+NAFLD has been linked to an increased risk of heart disease and type 2 diabetes.6

 What causes NAFLD?